giovannicoppola/Alfred_OutlookDraft/README.md

 # Alfred_OutlookDraft
-Create a new draft in Outlook for mac and set the subject as reminder.
+Quickly create a new draft in Outlook for mac from Alfred, and set the subject.